ligos/DnsimpleDynamic/README.md

 A Dynamic DNS client for [Dnsimple](http://dnsimple.com) in C#.
 Console program for Windows, designed to run as a scheduled task.

+** IMPORTANT **

+DnsimpleDynamic was coded for an older version of the Dnsimple API.
+It will not work with the new API without modification.
+When the old API is turned off, it will not work, period.

+I no longer have need for dynamic IP updates, so have no plans to update to the new API.

+** IMPORTANT **

 ## Features ##
 * Multiple Domain Names
 * Internal / private IPv4 addresses (eg: 192.168.x.x)